johannschopplich/nuxt-kql/docs/guide/getting-started.md

 })
 ```

-`nuxt-kql` automatically reads your environment variables.
+Nuxt KQL automatically reads your environment variables.
 Set the following environment variables in your project's `.env` file:

 ```ini
 # Base URL of your Kirby instance (without a path)